lnis-uofu/JPEG_LS/README.md

 JPEG-LS is implemented as a simple fixed context modeling machine, which can compete with more complex implementations of universal techniques for capturing high-order dependencies of contextual information (ex.
 CABAC).
 The model of JPEG-LS is tuned for optimal performance jointly with limited-length Golomb-type codes.
 To increase compression standards, an embedded alphabet extension for coding of low-entropy image regions is deployed.

 The LOCO-I standardization of JPEG-LS attains roughly a compression ratio of 3:1, which is similar or superior to encoding algorithms obtained with state-of-the-art schemes based off complex context modeling in conjuction with arithmetic coding.
-However, the complexity levels of the JPEG-LS implementation are exiguous when compared to state-of-the-art implementations, making ASIC implementation straightforward.
+Furthermore, the "low complexity implementation" of the JPEG-LS implementation makes ASIC implementation straightforward when compared to competing designs (ex.
+CALIC, CABAC).

 JPEG-LS consists of three distinct and independent components: